w3mg/duckrails/README.md

 ## Database configuration

-The application is by default configured to use MySQL.
+The application is by default configured to use sqlite3.
 If you want to use another configuration, update the <code>config/database.yml</code> accordingly to match your setup.

 ## Contributing